fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 that provides a simple and sane way to display all 50 states at one time, so that you can worry about your data rather than how to transform your projections to re-arrange the entire Pacific Ocean.

+`Realtime Rt </work/neat-and-tidy/realtime-rt>`__

+A third example, this time forking off of some engineering by Kevin Systrom that was used to create `rt.live <https://rt.live/>`__.
+This project starts with a port from Python Scipy to R/Tidyverse of an early version of that modeling work.
+This small application uses the original Bayesian analyses to create a relative comparison of how the effective reproductive rate differs by state, with the *neat* part being how `dplyr` and `purrr` can be used to build significant computations with small bits of elegant code.

 .. |--| unicode:: U+2013  .. en dash